Phread420/tornado_bigquery/Notes.md

 Use the queries in DailyUpdate.sql to update those tables with the latest transactions (either run manually or schedule it to run daily).

+## What about other chains?
+I suspect some people are using Tornado with the same address on multiple chains-- e.g. depositing 10ETH on the ethereum chain, and 1000MATIC on the polygon chain from address A, then withdrawing to address B on both chains.

+There's a public BigQuery dataset [for the polygon chain](https://blog.polygon.technology/polygon-blockchain-datasets-are-now-available-on-google-bigquery-67e91a32aaee/).

+Annoyingly, it currently uses a very slightly different table schema than the crypto_ethereum dataset (I filed [two](https://github.com/blockchain-etl/polygon-etl/issues/44) [issues](https://github.com/blockchain-etl/polygon-etl/issues/45)).